Discover the charms of two nations located along the Strait of Gibraltar – Spain and Morocco

 Day 9 – Fez to Marrakech

 We leave Fez today, traveling through the ancient Atlas Mountains by train to the famous capital of Marrakech.
 No visit to Morocco is complete without a visit to this beautiful, fascinating and entirely compelling metropolis which teems with life, from the sonorous call to prayer in the morning to the fiery sunrise over the minarets by sunset.
 Known as the Ochre City, stepping out into the labyrinthine streets of Marrakech reveals a city drenched in color, whether it is the pale peach of the townhouses or the reds, golds, blues and greens of the spice stalls.
 The enchanting sounds of city life constantly hover above the rooftops, seeping down into the enormous market squares.
 These squares are particularly evocative by night, as they light up against the darkness, casting a glow on the performers, merchants and citizens who earn their livings here.
 Overnight Marrakech.
 (B, D)

 Day 10 – Marrakech

 The intricate beauty of Marrakech is revealed to us today on a city tour.
 We see the commanding presence of the Koutoubia Minaret gazing down over verdant gardens, the 19th century Bahia Palace and the magnificent Djemaa el-Fnaa marketplace, which so effectively captures the relentless spirit of Marrakech.
 On the way, experience a flood of the senses, from the hubbub of the souks to the smells of streets food.
+Dinner and a folklore show will be at El Baraka restaurant tonight.
 Overnight Marrakech.
 (B, D)